icon-project/icon-project.github.io/docs/audit_checklist.md

 ```

 ## Unfinishing loop
 Use `for` and `while` statement carefully.
-Make it sure that the code always reaches the exit condition.
+Make sure that the code always reaches the exit condition.
 If the operation inside the loop consumes `step`, the program will halt at some point.
-However,if the code block inside the loop does not consume `step`,
+However, if the code block inside the loop does not consume `step`,
 i.e., Python built-in functions, then the program may hang there forever.
 ICON network will force-kill the hanging task, but, still it may significantly degrade ICON network.

 ```python
 # Bad
 while True: